 Most people study full-time for 12 months, but part-time study over 24 months is also available.

-In the spring term you will chose two of these optional modules:
+In the Spring Term you will chose two of these option modules:

-In the summer term and summer months you'll take part in the Graduate Dissertation Workshop.
 This will give you the chance to develop your research interests and participate in a group project with other students who have similar interests.
 You will also use this time to work on a dissertation of between 15,000 and 20,000 words for the Independent Study Module.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.